 Your bridal bouquet is a once in a lifetime accessory.

 When else do you get to carry a beautiful bunch of flowers designed especially for you, all day long?!

 Whole weddings can be planned around that very special ‘bunch of flowers’.

 Bridal bouquet also known as presentation bouquets or pageant bouquets, these types of wedding flowers are a lovely choice!
 Groups of fresh greenery and various types of long-stemmed orchids, delphinium, or long-stemmed calla lilies look particularly pretty spilling out of a bouquet on your wedding day!
 The bouquet is the accessory that all brides need when getting married, it is a collection of flowers held by the bride as she walks down the aisle.
-It's meant to be a complementary addition to the overall theme of the wedding and the style of bride's dress.
+It is meant to be a complementary addition to the overall theme of the wedding and the style of the bride's dress.
 It brings your style and colour theme of your wedding into a beautiful flowerily design.

 History of the bridal bouquet

 Brides of the Middle Ages were very concerned with the possibility of evil spirits putting a damper on their marriage.
 As such, they carried herbs and spices in their bouquets to banish any wicked forces that may be lingering around.